maltfield/rtd-github-pages/docs/configuration.rst

 HWADD  pp  hh:hh:hh:hh:hh:hh
 Use the HWADD to specify a hardware (MAC) address for a virtual adapter (port).
 The first parameter after HWADD specifies the relative adapter (port) to which the address is applied.

-Note: The MAC address you specify for this option MUST have the 02 locally assigned MAC bit on in the first byte, must NOT have the 01 broadcast bit on in the first byte, and MUST be unique as seen by all other devices on your network segment.
+.. note:: The MAC address you specify for this option MUST have the 02 locally assigned MAC bit on in the first byte, must NOT have the 01 broadcast bit on in the first byte, and MUST be unique as seen by all other devices on your network segment.
 It should never, for example, be the same as the host adapter MAC address specified on the -n parameter, nor the same as the HWADD defined for any other port.

 ROUTE  pp  nnn.nnn.nnn.nnn  ...
 The ROUTE statement is included for convenience.
 This requests Hercules's network configuration logic (hercifc utility on Linux or CTCI-WIN on Windows) to automatically create a network route for this specified virtual adapter.
 Please note that it is not necessary to include point-to-point routes for each IP address in the table since this is done automatically by the Hercules device driver's emulation module.